X-Mind-World/EduminD-Contents/MQTT/python_mqtt_node_simulator/README.md

 If the device terminates unexpectedly without calling `disconnect()`, the MQTT Broker publishes the configured LWT message and marks the device as `offline`.

+❗ To install the EMQX broker, you can use the docker-compose file available in this [Directory](../docker_compose).

 ---

 ## Scenario